 Numerous walking trails – for all levels of fitness – start in Mürren, too.
 An easy and enjoyable path meanders from Mürren to Winteregg and then down to Grütschalp.

-Getting to Mürren: To get from Lauterbrunnen to Mürren you can either take a cable car from Mürren to Grütschalp and then a train (via Winteregg) to Mürren, or take the direct cable car from Stechelberg, a few minutes drive past Lauterbrunnen.
+You can either take a cable car from Mürren to Grütschalp and then a train (via Winteregg) to Mürren, or you can take the direct cable car from Stechelberg, a few minutes drive past Lauterbrunnen (and home to Trummelbach Falls).

 Take an excursion to the Schilthorn